thags/LoVi/readme.md

 	]
 }
 ```
+Windows Paths need double backslashes..becuase windows.
+So a path would look like `C:\\Users\\Folder`

 Call lovi from the command line using `lovi <name from config file>`
 This will open and tail the most recent file in the "filepath" for the given config "name".